dodeeric/pdf2epubEX/README.md

 ### Reflowable text ePub

-This script is only converting a PDF to a fixed layout ePub.
-It will be of no use if you want a reflowable text ePub.

-*pdf2htmlEX* is THE tool to maintain the original layout.
+This script is converting a PDF to a fixed layout ePub. *pdf2htmlEX* is THE tool to maintain the original layout.
 Hence, it is not the best tool to extract the text and the images from a PDF.

-Regarding the images, *pdf2htmlEX* makes one background image per page which can include more than one image from the PDF.

-Regarding the text, even after extracting the text from a PDF, this text will have to be somewhat edited manually or automatically, for example to remove the hyphenations, remove the CR/LF at the end of each lines, remove the page numbers, move the footnotes.
-This is even more difficult for PDF with sophisticated layout because you will have to move some paragraphs in the correct reading order.

-If you are using Linux, you can install the *poppler-utils* package.
-Then you can extract the text and the images with the two following tools:

-PDF: [myfile.pdf](http://files.dodeeric.be/myfile.pdf) (*Install your own OpenStack Cloud*)

-- Extract the text: `pdftotext myfile.pdf` ==> Result: [myfile.txt](http://files.dodeeric.be/myfile.txt)
-- Extract the images: `pdfimages -all myfile.pdf ./myfile` ==> Result: [myfile-000.png](http://files.dodeeric.be/myfile-000.png), [myfile-001.png](http://files.dodeeric.be/myfile-001.png), [myfile-002.png](http://files.dodeeric.be/myfile-002.png), [myfile-003.png](http://files.dodeeric.be/myfile-003.png), [myfile-004.jpg](http://files.dodeeric.be/myfile-004.jpg), [myfile-005.png](http://files.dodeeric.be/myfile-005.png), [myfile-006.png](http://files.dodeeric.be/myfile-006.png), [myfile-007.png](http://files.dodeeric.be/myfile-007.png), [myfile-008.png](http://files.dodeeric.be/myfile-008.png), [myfile-009.png](http://files.dodeeric.be/myfile-009.png), [myfile-010.png](http://files.dodeeric.be/myfile-010.png), [myfile-011.jpg](http://files.dodeeric.be/myfile-011.jpg), [myfile-012.jpg](http://files.dodeeric.be/myfile-012.jpg), [myfile-013.jpg](http://files.dodeeric.be/myfile-013.jpg), [myfile-014.png](http://files.dodeeric.be/myfile-014.png), [myfile-015.jpg](http://files.dodeeric.be/myfile-015.jpg), [myfile-016.jpg](http://files.dodeeric.be/myfile-016.jpg), [myfile-017.jpg](http://files.dodeeric.be/myfile-017.jpg), [myfile-018.png](http://files.dodeeric.be/myfile-018.png).
+Anyway, the script will ask if you want a reflowable text ePub or a fixed layout ePub if you:

+* Bash script: install the *Calibre* software (```apt-get install calibre```).
+* Docker image: use the image *dodeeric/pdf2epubex:calibre* (image much bigger than *dodeeric/pdf2epubex*).

-As you can see the text needs heavy manual editing before using a tool to convert it to a reflowable text ePub (Sigil, Calibre, Kotobee, Pandoc, etc.)
+The script will use the *ebook-convert* command from *Calibre* to convert the PDF to a reflowable text ePub.

+Caution: converting automatically a PDF file to a reflowable text ePub file cannot be perfect.
+We suggest to edit the ePub file manually with Calibre or Sigil.

 ### Other Git Repositories